adamheins/pyb_utils/README.md

   attached to another body.
 * Camera: virtual camera from which to get RGBA, depth, segmentation, and point cloud data.
 Also provides video recording using OpenCV.
+* Convenience class for easily creating rigid bodies.
+* Versions of some PyBullet functions that returned *named* tuples, for easy field access.
+* Basic quaternion functions.

 ## Install and run
 This package requires **Python 3.7+**.
 It has been tested on Ubuntu 16.04,